parrt/msds692/hw/tfidf.md

   ...
 ```

-Calling `nonzero` on that matrix gives you the word indexes as (0,word-index-we-want).
+Calling `nonzero` on that matrix gives you the word indexes as the 2nd element of tuples like: (0,*word-index-we-want*).
 So just walk those indexes and collect tuples with the feature names (the words) and the TFIDF.
 Then sort them in reverse order according to the second element of the tuple, the TFIDF score.
 Print these out using three decimals precision for the TFIDF.

 For file `33312newsML.xml`, I get the following final output: